 This article below tells you about what acid rain is, how it is formed, the damage it creates for the environment, and the most important thing is what can be done to stop it.

-Common reasons for acid rain include anthropogenic or human-made emissions and natural sources.
+Common reasons for acid rain include human-made emissions and natural sources.

 Human Sources:

-• Burning of Fossil Fuels: Factories, power plants, and vehicles burn coal, diesel, or petrol and release SO₂ and NOx into the atmosphere.
+Burning of Fossil Fuels like in factories, power plants, and vehicles burn coal, diesel, or petrol and release and into the atmosphere.

-• Industrial emissions: Oil refineries, chemical manufacturing units, and smelters are big emitters of acid-forming gases.
+Industrial emissions like Oil refineries, chemical manufacturing units, and smelters are big emitters of acid-forming gases.

 Natural Causes:

-• Volcanic Eruptions: They release sulphur dioxide into the air naturally.
+Volcanic Eruptions as they release sulphur dioxide into the air naturally.

-• Forest Fires: Also contribute to NOx and SO₂ release.
+Forest Fires: Also contribute to Nitrogen oxide and Sulfur di oxide release.

 Acid rain doesn’t just fall and disappear-it creates long-term problems across nature and man-made structures.
 Here’s what it affects: